How to Transcribe Videos for Accessibility and ADA Compliance

 • 95%+ accuracy: Industry standard for professional content

-• Proper speaker identification: Label speakers when multiple people talk
+• Proper speaker identification: Label speakers when several people talk

 • Correct punctuation: Helps convey meaning and reading comprehension